 Let’s face it, words come at a price.
 Because a person’s pride and arrogance are too big, and they just enjoy the fight or don’t care what they’ve done or said.
 It’s their burden to bear, what comes out of their mouth.
 It is a heavy burden to carry, so don’t try to carry it yourself.
 Let them carry it.

-Forgiveness is hard, it’s messy, and it’s painful, and we’ll probably never forget, but fight for your life to choose forgiveness, because your life’s happiness and your spiritual well-being depend on it.
+Forgiveness is hard, it’s messy, and it’s painful, and we’ll probably never forget, but fight for your life to choose forgiveness because your life’s happiness and your spiritual well-being depend on it.
 Forgiveness and reconciliation are a two-way street between both parties.

 With time, and a lot of willingness on our part, and the Holy Spirit’s help, forgiveness becomes easier, and those negative feelings become fewer and farther between.
 Time heals all wounds.
 Forgiveness is a journey we must intentionally embark on, and not grow weary of a sometimes long and painful journey.
-It’s not as simple as us “giving it to God” and trying to forget but involves intentional actions.
+It’s not as simple as us “giving it to God” and trying to forget but it involves intentional actions.

 As Christians, when those waves of hurt, anger, disappointment, and even hate, wash over us, we have an enemy trying to steal, kill, and destroy our lives with things like unforgiveness and anger (John 10:10).
 When we have to determine in our heart to once again forgive that person who hurt us.
 Jesus told Peter he must forgive a person who sins against him not seven times but seventy times seven (Matthew 18:22).